SandalChannel/minos-pico/README.md

 This fork of the [Vanilla OS Pico](https://github.com/vanilla-os/pico-image) image uses the **Debian Stable** repository rather than Debian Sid.

 > [!NOTE]
 > This image is not intended to be used directly.
-It is used as a base image for the [Vanilla OS Core](https://github.com/vanilla-os/core-image) image.
+It is used as a base image for the [MinOS Core](https://github.com/SandalChannel/minos-core) image.

 ## Build